Prophecy1306/Base-Dev/README.md

 ```
 My Project Name : [Your Project Name]
 ```
+After this, you have to Click on `Publish` → `Publish Production` and wait until the Building is Ready.

 ■ Step 2 :

 * >Deploy the project & copy the url & save it .